JianZ233/HPML_Project2/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+This project utilized the [Meta-Llama-3.1-8B-FP8](https://huggingface.co/neuralmagic/Meta-Llama-3.1-8B-FP8) model hosted on Hugging Face for testing and validation purposes.
+We thank Neural Magic for making this resource publicly available, enabling comprehensive evaluation of our model loader.

 ## Citation

 If you use this library in your research, please cite: